 Bay of Pigs: Playa Giron or Playa Larga?

 Afterward, another choice had to be made: Playa Giron or Playa Larga?
 There is not much online information about them, not to mention comparisons.
 After doing some research, I found out that Playa Giron is a little larger and more lively than Playa Larga.
 Also, there are more snorkeling options close to Playa Giron, as Caleta Buena is not between the two villages, while Punta Perdiz and Cueva de los Peces are in between them.
 On the other hand, Playa Larga is closer to Fidel’s crocodile farm and the Zapata Swamp.
 We were not that interested in the farm, but would have liked a trip into the swamp.
 Unfortunately, I couldn’t find any to book online and it was not clear to me if I could book one in the village with the locals.
 This being said, we finally decided for Playa Giron.
+And, in the end, it was a great experience and we could easily count as one of the best Cuban beaches.

 History of Bay of Pigs